lukebemish/lukebemish.github.io/_posts/2025-09-14-gradle-dependencies-part-4.md

 });
 ```

 To actually retrieve the metadata within the rule, we can use the `RepositoryResourceAccessor` with the same path, relative to the repository URL, as we'd expect.
 Then, the next step is to attach the dependency metadata to variants on the component.
-I did this by creating a new variant for each OS/architecture combination, for both source and binary distributions (the `TargetVariant` class in the below example is a utility for handling the target platforms and their variant names).
+I did this by creating a new variant for each OS/architecture combination (except for a single combination which reuses `runtime`), for both source and binary distributions (the `TargetVariant` class in the below example is a utility for handling the target platforms and their variant names).
 Then, for each dependency, I find which platforms it should be used on, and add it on each of those platforms:

 ```java
 getResources().withResource(String.format("%s/%s/json", id.getName(), id.getVersion()), is -> {